theodorhusefest/microgrid-mpc/README.md

 - Phillip Maree

 All data used in the experiments can be found in src/data.
-Figures used in thesis can be found in figs.

 ## Installation